nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to import a CSV file
+2. User selects the CSV file to import
-2. ContactX imports the given CSV file
+3. ContactX imports the given CSV file

     Use case ends.